Small scale turbulence alongside with large scale turbulence in a z=1.87 star Forming Galaxy with outflowing wind, revealed by Multi-point structure functions: Discussion

-The timescale of the large scale turbulence at $l_s$ is thus $\sim 2.9$ times larger than that of the small scale turbulence.
-So, the rate of energy cascaded by at $l_s$ by the small scale turbulence is $\sim 2.9^3\sim24$ times larger than that of the large scale turbulence on that spatial scale.
+The small scale turbulence velocity at the spatial scale $l_s$ is thus a factor of $\sim$ 2.9 larger than that of the large scale turbulence at $l_s$, and the associated timescale is 2.9 shorter than that of the large scale turbulence at $l_s$.

-So the small scale turbulence dominates on the small spatial scale over the large scale turbulence.

 We turn now to the the case of the wind residual velocity.
-The multi-point structure functions are displayed in Fig,\ref{SFs_v50}.
-One sees that $l_s\sim 290 pc$ and the turbulent small scale velocity on this scale is $\sim 1.84 $km/s.
-The corresponding timescale is $155$ Myr.
+The multi-point structure functions are displayed in figure \ref{SFs_v50}.
+One sees that $l_s\sim$ 290 pc with a plateau of width $\sim$130 pc.
+The turbulence small scale turbulence velocity on this scale is $\sim$1.84 km/s.
+The corresponding timescale is thus $\sim$155 Myr.

-The turbulent velocity of the large scale turbulence at $ l_s$ is evaluated in a similar way as that of the nebular gas.
-The value of the turbulent velocity on the largest scale ($q=1$) is \citet{Goldman2024} $12,1$ km/s.
-Thus, the large scale turbulence at $l_s$ is
+The turbulent velocity of the large scale turbulence at this $ l_s$ is evaluated in a similar way as above.
+The value of the turbulent velocity on the largest scale is (\citet{Goldman2024}) 12,1 km/s.
+Thus, the large scale turbulence velocity at $l_s\sim$290 pc is $\sim$0.67 km/s, a factor of $\sim$2.75 smaller than the small scale turbulence at this $l_s$.

-The small scale turbulent velocity is $2.75$ times larger than the large scale turbulent velocity at $l_s$.
-The rate of energy transfer is $2.75^3=20.8$ larger.
-This implies that the small scale turbulence dominates over the large scale turbulence at the small spatial scales.